Clothes moth life cycle: how they ruin fabrics and how to stop them

 Clothes moth life cycle at a glance

-• Adults (2-4 weeks): Do not eat; only mate and lay eggs to restart the cycle.
+• Adults (2-4 weeks): Do not eat or damage fabric; their role is to mate and lay eggs, restarting the cycle

 Clothes moths reproduce quickly, but you can interrupt the cycle early with targeted, plant-powered tools.
 Dr. Killigan’s Clothing Moth Traps use a pheromone lure to attract and trap male moths, helping reduce new egg-laying; for best results, place one trap high on your closet rod and another low to the ground to cover different activity levels.
 If you’re already seeing larvae or fresh fabric damage, pair traps with Six Feet Under Plant-Powered Insect Spray.
 Spray along baseboards, carpet edges, drawer corners and fabric folds where larvae hide.
 Used together, these steps help you stop the cycle sooner and protect vulnerable natural fibers before more damage appears.